coveo/push-api-client.java/README.md

   Optional, will default to 2.

 You may configure the exponential backoff that will be applied to all outgoing requests.
-To do so, specify use the `BackoffOptionsBuilder` class to create a `BackoffOptions` object when creating either a `PushService`, `PushSource`, or `StreamService` object:
+To do so, use the `BackoffOptionsBuilder` class to create a `BackoffOptions` object when creating either a `PushService`, `PushSource`, or `StreamService` object:

 ```java
 PushSource pushSource = new PushSource("my_api_key", "my_org_id", new BackoffOptionsBuilder().withMaxRetries(5).withRetryAfter(10000).build());